✨ DOWNLOAD OUR APP - Use RCAPP

 What is NodeMCU

 The v0.9 board is also called as 1st generation or V1 board.
 It is very wide and not convenient to use on a breadboard.
-This limitation is overcome by its next generation i.e. 2nd generation or v1.0 or V2 board.
+This limitation is overcome by its next generation, i.e. 2nd generation or v1.0 or V2 board.

-3rd generation board V3 is produced by LoLin which has minor improvements over the V2 board and is believed to have a more robust USB port than its predecessor(CH340G USB-TTL chip is used instead of Silabs CP2102 from V1.0).
-But again this board is wide making it difficult to use.
+3rd generation board V3 is produced by LoLin, which has minor improvements over the V2 board and is believed to have a more robust USB port than its predecessor(CH340G USB-TTL chip is used instead of Silabs CP2102 from V1.0).
+But again, this board is wide, making it difficult to use.

-Since it can be connected to the Internet it can be used in a wide variety of applications like smart houses, smart industrial devices, smart healthcare devices, etc.
+Since it can be connected to the Internet, it can be used in a wide variety of applications like smart houses, smart industrial devices, smart healthcare devices, etc.

-Specifications & Construction:
+Nodemcu ESP8266 Specifications & Features:

 • The onboard ESP8266 chip manufactured by Espressif Systems has an ESP8266EX core Wi-Fi SoC and a Tensilica L106 32-bit processor in the same chip.

-• Node MCU ESP8266 has 2.4GHz 802.11b/g/n Wi-fi with on-board antenna which supports WPA/WPA2.
+• Node MCU ESP8266 has 2.4GHz 802.11b/g/n Wi-fi with on-board antenna, which supports WPA/WPA2.

-• It operates on 2.5-3.6V and average 80mA current with temperatures ranging from -40 to 125 C.
+• It operates on 2.5- 3.6V and averages 80mA current with temperatures ranging from -40° to 125°C.

 Specifications & construction of nodemcu